narmadito/narma/README.md

 ```
 **Pro tip**: Use docker ps to find your exact web container ID, or use docker exec -it narma-web-1 bash if that's your container name.

+When you run tests, make sure to place a default profile image inside the `media/profile/` directory.
+This image will be automatically used for users who haven't uploaded a custom profile picture.

 ### ✅ 6.
 Start Exploring!

 Your **Narma** backend is now up and running!
 You can access the following: